The Fixed Sub-Center: A Better Way to Capture Data Complexity: Experiments

 \section{Experiments}

 In this section, we first describe our experimental dataset and experimental settings, then illustrate the settings of F-SC hyperparameters.
-Next, we compare our method with some of the current most popular multi-subcenter methods.
-Finally, ablation experiments are performed to demonstrate effects of the individual components of F-SC.
+Next, ablation experiments are performed to demonstrate effects of the individual components of F-SC.
+Finally, we compare our method with some of the current most popular multi-subcenter methods.